14 Of The Best Day Trips From Sofia, Bulgaria

 The Rila Mountains are the highest mountain range in the Balkans (see above) and are home to the Balkans’ highest mountain.
 Mount Musala, also known as Musala Peak, towers above the landscape, its peak 2,925 meters high – as is one of the must-visit Sofia day trips for outdoorsy types.

-Surprisingly, the climb to the summit isn’t that technical or challenging and will reward travelers with fantastic views from the top.
+Surprisingly, the climb to the summit isn’t that technical or challenging and will reward travelers with the best views from the top.
 The area has impressive lakes, springs, and other minor peaks that add beauty to the awe-inspiring landscape.

-You can quickly drive there from Sofia, climb the mountain, hike, and head back to the capital in one day.
+You can quickly drive there from Sofia, climb the mountain, hike, and head back to Sofia in one day.
 Count on four hours to reach the top and another four hours to get back down.

 You may also take a private tour like this: Rila Mountains and The Seven Rila Lakes from Sofia, and you will have the pleasure of getting to the highest of all lakes – the Eye, the Tear, the Kidney, the Twins, the Trefoil, the Fish Lake and the Lower Lake and enjoy the incredible scenery revealed from there!”